USS Pulaski County: Construction

 LST-1088 was laid down by the American Bridge Company of Ambridge, Pennsylvania, on 16 December 1944.
 The ship was launched on 11 February 1945, sponsored by Mrs. A. J. Paddock; and commissioned at Algiers, Louisiana, on 27 March 1945.

 Service history

 World War II, 1945–1946

 After shakedown off Florida, LST-1088 departed the Gulf Coast on 6 May for the Pacific.
-She put into Pearl Harbor, Eniwetok, Guam, Saipan, Manila, and Lingayen Gulf before landing occupation troops at Wakayama, Honshū, Japan on 28 October.
+She put into Pearl Harbor, Eniwetok, Guam, Saipan, Manila, and Lingayen Gulf before landing occupation troops at Wakayama, Honshu, Japan on 28 October.
 She subsequently carried troops and cargo to Okinawa, Sasebo, Saipan, Pearl Harbor, and San Francisco, arriving there on 19 January 1946.
 In March she sailed for Portland, Oregon where she underwent pre-inactivation overhaul, was decommissioned on 29 August 1946, and berthed with the Columbia River Group, Pacific Reserve Fleet.

 On 1 July 1955, LST-1088 was named USS Pulaski County (LST-1088).
 In 1961 Pulaski County was moved to the Reserve Group at Bremerton, Washington.